The Wedding of Zein: Main characters

 Zein: Zein is an unconventional man from the moment of his birth, when he entered the world laughing rather than crying.
 He also has a non-traditional physical appearance, which Salih describes at length: he has a long face with prominent bones, with only one tooth on his bottom jaw and one on the top, a long neck and long arms, which are described as resembling those of a monkey, broad shoulders, and prodigious, unsuspected strength, which becomes dangerous when he gets in fights.
 Notably, Zein is completely hairless, lacking even eyebrows and eyelashes.
 He has an enormous appetite that leads him to attend as many social events as he can, where he inevitably irritates his hosts by eating too much.
 Kenneth Harrow argues that Zein's outsized appetites are "signs or metaphors for other, higher appetites," because he is meant to represent the perfect Sufi saint.
 Areeg As-Sawi Mohammed Ballag argues that Zein's name is meaningful, because it literally refers to decoration, which is ironic, because Zein himself is physically unattractive, although he still decorates the village with his spiritual excellence.

 Haneen: Haneen is a holy man who spends half his year in the village and the other half living ascetically.
 No one in the village knows exactly where he goes for the second half of the year.
-Zein is the only person with whom Haneen is friendly.
-Haneen's blessing effects numerous miracles in the village, including turning the criminal Seif ad-Din into a model citizen, helping with harvest and prosperity, and causing Zein's marriage to Ni'ma.
+Zein is the only person with whom Haneen is friendly towards.
+Haneen's blessing affects numerous miracles in the village, including turning the criminal Seif ad-Din into a model citizen, helping with harvest and prosperity, and causing Zein's marriage to Ni'ma.
 Ballag writes that his name is linguistically related to the words for great feelings and deep sincere emotions, as well as compassion and mercy, underscoring his role as the bringer of mercy to the village.

 Ni'ma: Ni'ma is the most beautiful girl in the village.
 She is unusually serious and studious.
 As a child, she was the only girl in the elementary school.
 However, although she was devoted to learning the Quran at the elementary school, she rejects her brother's suggestion that she continue her schooling, because she claims that non-religious education is nonsense.
 Although she is approached by a number of respectable suitors, she rejects them all, until she decides that her destiny is to marry Zein.
 Ballag writes that Ni'ma's name, which means blessing, was chosen to emphasize the fact that her marriage to Zein is the conferring of a blessing upon him.